-At a Florist~ Flower shops are usually in need of help, especially during the holidays.
-There are many types of employers to choose from: small flower shops, florist chains, wholesalers or grocery stores.
-You don’t need to have experience to deliver bouquets, answer phones or prep flowers.
+Flower shops are usually in need of help, especially during the holidays.
+There are many types of employers to choose from: small flower shops, florist chains, wholesalers, or grocery stores.
+You don’t need to have experience to deliver bouquets, answer phones, or prep flowers.
 At the end of the day, you may even get some beautiful arrangements out of the deal.

-In Childcare~ You are already watching your children, so why not make some money out of it?
-Childcare is fun, rewarding, challenging and can even pay well.
+~ You are already watching your children, so why not make some money out of it?
+Childcare is fun, rewarding, challenging, and can even pay well.
 The hours are also appealing because some families only require child-care for a few hours per day or per week.
 You can supervise young children in your own home, at a child-care center or at the child’s home.

-Local Gym or YMCA~ Fitness trainers and aerobic instructors are always in demand.
+Fitness trainers and aerobics instructors are always in demand.
 Think of it as getting paid to exercise.
 Trainers base their schedules on when clients can meet and instructors teach courses such as spinning or yoga when the gym decides there is a demand.
 Therefore, the hours tend to be scattered and best for people looking for a part-time gig.

 Check out the help wanted ads in your local newspaper.
 Many papers have a section for part-time jobs.
-A great way to find a flexible employer is to target “up and coming” businesses, smaller companies, and start ups that are expecting growth within the year.
+A great way to find a flexible employer is to target “up and coming” businesses, smaller companies, and startups that are expecting growth within the year.
 More often than not, these companies are happy to bring someone on part-time.

-The Library~ Libraries tend to offer an attractive benefits package at all levels of employment.
-You do not need experience and the tasks are relatively simple.
-Checking out and re-stocking books, notifying customers of overdue items and ensuring the library's materials (books, movies and music) are in good condition.
+Libraries tend to offer an attractive benefits package at all levels of employment.
+You do not need experience and the tasks are relatively simple: checking out and re-stocking books, notifying customers of overdue items, and ensuring the library's materials (books, movies, and music) are in good condition.
 Hours vary by library.
 Some smaller libraries are open fewer hours, while larger libraries can stay open late.